-The Kickbike was bought March 2020 in USA.
-Geo and I tried to kick through several states in east of USA.
+The Kickbike was bought online while we were in Ecuador.
+We arranged it to be shipped to an address in Atlanta, USA.
+That was March 2020 and I am liking this way of transport, especially for shorter tours.
+Yet Geo and I tried to kick through several states in east of USA.

 An individualistic country where portion sizes are for 2